cct-datascience/targets-uahpc/README.md

 -   Some familiarity with R, RStudio, and the `targets` package
 -   A GitHub account

-## To Use:
+## To set-up:

 1. Click the “Use this template” button to create a repo under your own GitHub user name.
 2. Modify the HPC group name in `_targets.R` to be your PI group.
 3. [SSH into the UA HPC](https://uarizona.atlassian.net/wiki/spaces/UAHPC/pages/75990560/System+Access).
 4. Clone this repo on the HPC, e.g. with `git clone https://github.com/your-user-name/targets-uahpc.git`.
 5. Start an interactive session on the HPC, e.g. with `interactive -a <groupname>` .
 6. Load R with `module load R`.
 7. Launch R from within the `targets-uahpc/` directory with the `R` command
 8. The [`renv` package](https://rstudio.github.io/renv/) should install itself.
 After it is done, you can install all necessary R packages by running `renv::restore()`.

-9. Run `tar_make()` to start the pipeline.
+## Running the pipeline

+There are several ways you can run the pipeline that each have pros and cons:

+1. Using RStudio running on Open OnDemand
+2. From R running on the command line
+3. By submitting `run.sh` as a SLURM job

+### Open OnDemand

+Log in to the [Open OnDemand app dashboard](https://ood.hpc.arizona.edu/pun/sys/dashboard/apps/index).
+Choose an RStudio Server session and start a session specifying cores, memory per core, wall-time etc. (it is a major downside of this method that you have to estimate a wall-time for the main process).
+Keep in mind, that with this method `targets` won't launch workers as SLURM jobs, but as separate R processes using the cores you select, so be sure to request a large enough allocation to support the workers.
+From RStudio use the File > Open Project... menu and navigate to the .Rproj file for this project.
+Then, from the console, run `targets::tar_make()` optionally with the `as_job = TRUE` argument to run it as a background process.
+You can occasionally check the progress of the pipeline in a variety of ways including `targets::tar_visnetwork()`

+### From R

+SSH into the HPC, navigate to this project, and request an interactive session with `interactive -a <groupname> -t <HH:MM:SS>` where you replace the groupname with your group name, and the time stamp with how ever long you think the pipeline will take to run (it is a major downside of this method that you have to estimate a wall-time for the main process).
+Load R with `module load R` and launch it with `R`.
+Then you can run `targets::tar_make()` to kick off the pipeline and watch the progress in the R console.

+### With `run.sh`

+SSH into the HPC, navigate to this project, and run `sbatch run.sh`.
+You can watch progress by occasionally running `squeue -u yourusername` to see the workers launch and you can peek at the `logs/` folder.
+You can find the most recently modified files with something like `ls -lt | head -n 5` and then you can read the logs with `cat targets_main_9814039.out` (or whatever file name you want to read).

 ## Notes: